Bhima River: Course

 After leaving Khed Taluka, the Bhima forms the boundary between Havali Taluka on the right (south) and Shirur Taluka on the left (north).
 From the Bhima's intersection to the Indrayani River, which also enters from the right, is 14 km along the river.
 At the confluence is the town of Tulapur on the right bank in Havali Taluka.
 The Bhima River, the Indrayani River and the Mula-Mutha River are the major tributaries of the Bhima that drain western Pune.
-After the Indrayani, in about 4 km down stream the Dhomal River enters from the right, at the village of Wadhu Budruk.
-Shortly thereafter (3.5 km) the Bhima passes under the SH 60 bridge at the town of Koregaon Bhima.
+After the Indrayani, about 4 km downstream, the Dhomal River enters from the right, at the village of Wadhu Budruk.
+Shortly thereafter (3.5 km), the Bhima passes under the SH 60 bridge at the town of Koregaon Bhima.
 From Koregaon going east, downstream 16 km, is the confluence with the Vel River (Wel River) from the left (north) and the village of Vittalwadi.
 The Vel River also arises in Ambegaon Taluka, east of the Bhima, and flows through Khed Taluka and into Shirur Taluka before flowing into the Bhima.
 With Vittalwadi on the left, the right side of the river leaves Haveli Taluka and enters Daund Taluka.

 From Vittalwadi the Bhima meanders northwest and 14 km after the Vel River enters from the left, the Kamania River (Kamina) enters from the left at the village of Parodi.
 After the Kamania River enters, the river meanders back southeast for 23 km to the confluence with the Mula-Mutha River from the right at the village of Ranjangaon Sandas.
 The Mula-Mutha River flows from the city of Pune where it is a combination of the Mula River and the Mutha River.

 31 km after the Mula-Mutha River, the Ghod River enters from the left (north) across the Bhima from the village of Nanvij (Nanwij).
 The Ghod River is the last of the Western Ghat tributaries of the Bhima.
 Shirur Taluka stops at the Ghod River, and Shrigonda Taluka of Ahmednagar District continues on the left (northeast) side of the river.
 Downstream just 6 km from the Ghod River, is the city of Daund on the right (southwest) bank.

-Chandani, Kamini, Moshi, Bori, Sina, Man, Bhogavati river and Nira are the major tributaries of the river in Solapur District.
-Of these, the Nira river meets with the Bhima between Nira Narsingpur in Pune District and Malshiras Taluka in Solapur district.
+Chandani, Kamini, Moshi, Bori, Sina, Man, Bhogavati River and Nira are the major tributaries of the river in Solapur District.
+Of these, the Nira River meets with the Bhima between Nira Narsingpur in Pune District and Malshiras Taluka in Solapur district.

 Bhima merges into the Krishna along the border between Karnataka and Telangana about 24 km north of Raichur.
 At the point where the two rivers meet, the Bhima is actually longer than the Krishna in length.